Pop 2 (mixtape): Recording

 Recording for Pop 2 began in September 2017, just two months before the mixtape was to be completed, with Charli reaching out to producer and PC Music founder A. G. Cook to suggest they work on a new project following their previous mixtape Number 1 Angel (2017) appointing him as executive producer.
 Cook stated that "we wanted it to feel like a complete restart in terms of the image and style of it" in comparison to their previous project.
 The majority of recording took place in Alicia Keys' old New York studio, with other sessions occurring in London.
-Charli extensively utilized Auto-Tune, which Cook experimented with and manipulated on particular tracks.
+Charli extensively utilised Auto-Tune, which Cook experimented with and manipulated on particular tracks.
 She stated that "the mixtape is in this very free, fast, and experimental world.
 But it's also still intended to be pop.
 It's what I naturally gravitate towards."

 Collaborations which appear on the record include Canadian singer Carly Rae Jepsen, Brazilian singer and drag queen Pabllo Vittar, Estonian rapper Tommy Cash, German pop singer Kim Petras and Korean-American hip hop artist Jay Park among others.
 Charli stated that "this mixtape isn't necessarily about me – it's really about giving everybody their moment to own the song."
 The mixtape was to feature a contribution from rapper Lil Peep, which was shelved following his death in November.
 Charli cited being signed to a major label and potential pressure from the public as reasons for Pop 2 being a mixtape.

 A reworked version of "Track 10", titled "Blame It on Your Love" and featuring American singer and rapper Lizzo, was later released in May 2019 as the second single from her third studio album Charli.